chryss/latex-homework-template/README.md

 most other languages are also usable.
 Configure them in the "CODE INCLUSION CONFIGURATION" section.

-It is licensed under a [CC BY-NC-SA 3.0](http://creativecommons.org/licenses/by-nc-sa/3.0/) license in compliance with the license applicable at latextemplates.com .

 Requires LaTeX2e.
 Developed and tested under MacTeX-2012 (TeX Live).
+Please use the "issues" tab at the top of this Github page to notify me of any bugs or requests.

+Chris Waigl
+2012-09-10